 A swallow feeding its young.

 Location.
 43° 19.16′ N, 90° 51.021′ W. Marker is in Gays Mills, Wisconsin, in Crawford County.
-Marker can be reached from Main Street (State Touch for map.
+Marker can be reached from Main Street (State Highway 171) west of West Orin Street, on the right when traveling west.
 Marker is in Robb Park.
+Touch for map.
 Marker is in this post office area: Gays Mills WI 54631, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Gays Mills Sesquicentennial (within shouting distance of this marker); Gays Mills Apple Orchards (approx. 0.6 miles away); Beauford T. Anderson (approx. 5˝ miles away); James Davidson (approx. 6.4 miles away); Soldiers Grove Origin (approx. 6˝ miles away); Black Hawk Trail (approx. 8.7 miles away); John McCulloch (approx. 12 miles away); Trade Links – River Borne (approx. 13.6 miles away).
 Touch for a list and map of all markers in Gays Mills.